USS Schenectady: Construction and career

 The LST was ordered as part of the Fiscal Year 1966 group of eight on 15 July 1966.
 The vessel was laid down on 2 August 1968 by the National Steel and Shipbuilding Company, in San Diego, California.
 Named for the county in New York, Schenectady was launched on 24 May 1969, sponsored by the wife of Senator Charles E. Goodell.
 The ship was commissioned on 13 June 1970 and assigned to Amphibious Squadron (PhibRon) 9 and home ported at San Diego.

 Schenectady conducted training exercises and trials through the summer months of 1970.
 In October, the LST got underway to accompany USS Defiance and USS Surprise to Panama.
 The ship detached from its cohorts on 19 October and returned to San Diego on 29 October and, for the next six months, participated in further training exercises along the southern California coast.
 On 5 May 1971, the LST departed San Diego and headed west to participate in Operation "Keystone Oriole," an operation involving the withdrawal of marine units from Vietnam.
 Schenectady was diverted en route to avoid Typhoon Carla, and arrived at Danang, South Vietnam, on 24 May 1971.
 The LST loaded there, and departed again on 25 May.
 From Vietnam, it proceeded to Hong Kong, then to Subic Bay, Philippines and then on to Pearl Harbor, Hawaii.

-The vessel returned to San Diego on 19 June 1971 and Schenectady remained on the west coast into until 1 October 1971 when it departed San Diego with six other units comprising PhibRon 5.
+The vessel returned to San Diego on 19 June 1971 and Schenectady remained on the west coast until 1 October 1971 when it departed San Diego with six other units comprising PhibRon 5.
 On 14 October, the LST joined the 7th Fleet.
 Four days later, it arrived at Yokosuka, Japan.
 From there the ship participated in training operations in the Ryukyu Island chain and moved into the Trust Territory of the Pacific Islands, conducting survey operations.
 The ship returned to Okinawa to load diesel electric generating plants for delivery to the government of the Philippines for use in its rural electrification program.
 The ship arrived at Manila on 23 November 1971 to offload its cargo.